When my critics started telling me You're not injecting your dependencies

 While these transactions are fully functional in that they automatically perform primary validation, additional business logic can be added in afterwards by inserting the relevant code into any of the predefined "hook" methods

-This means then that if I have 45 Controllers which can be reused with any of my 400 Model classes I therefore have 45 x 400 = 18,000 (YES, EIGHTEEN THOUSAND) opportunities for polymorphism and dependency injection.
+This means then that if I have 45 Controllers which can be reused with any of my 500 Model classes I therefore have 45 x 500 = 22,500 (YES, TWENTY TWO THOUSAND FIVE HUNDRED) opportunities for polymorphism and dependency injection.

 Here endeth the lesson.
 Don't applaud, just throw money.